myTerminal/super-emacs/README.md

 3. [MELPA](http://melpa.org) added as a package archive
 4. Navigation through buffers simplified with [winner](http://emacswiki.org/emacs/WinnerMode) and [windmove](http://emacswiki.org/emacs/WindMove).
 5. No more welcome screen, Emacs starts up blank
+6. Reload file in a buffer quickly with `<f5>`

 ### Packages configured

 1. [helm](https://github.com/emacs-helm/helm) to take your Emacs experience to the next level
-2. [multiple-cursors](https://github.com/magnars/multiple-cursors.el) to be able to edit text is style
+2. [multiple-cursors](https://github.com/magnars/multiple-cursors.el) to be able to edit text in style
 3. [ace-jump-mode](https://github.com/winterTTr/ace-jump-mode) to be able to jump around quickly
-4. [powerline](https://github.com/milkypostman/powerline) to decorate your mode-line
+4. [powerline](https://github.com/milkypostman/powerline) to decorate your mode-line and make it more informative
 5. [switch-window](https://github.com/dimitri/switch-window) to be able to switch windows visually
 6. [auto-complete](https://github.com/auto-complete/auto-complete) for easy text editing
 7. [undo-tree](https://github.com/emacsmirror/undo-tree) to be able to visualize your changes in a buffer
 8. [meta-presenter](https://github.com/myTerminal/meta-presenter) for presenting slide-shows from within Emacs
 9. [myterminal-controls](https://github.com/myTerminal/myterminal-controls) for quick-toggle controls at a key-stroke
-10. [theme-looper](https://github.com/myTerminal/theme-looper) for being able to switch themes in style
+10. [theme-looper](https://github.com/myTerminal/theme-looper) for switching themes in style

 ### Key-bindings